junlarsen/jun.codes/src/content/blog/kickstarting-rust-on-aws-lambda.md

 In this example, we'll set the required authorization type for invoking the Function Url to `NONE`, which means that anybody can invoke the function.
 If you're interested in [securing your function with IAM][lambda-sec], you can do so by setting the authorization type to `AWS_IAM`.
 This will require more configuration that is out of scope for this demonstration.
-Be aware that with the `NONE` authorization type and the IAM policy we will create, anybody can invoke the function and incur charges on your account.
+Be aware that with the `NONE` authorization type and using the IAM policy we will create, anybody can invoke the function and incur charges on your account.

 As hinted towards, simply setting the authorization type to `NONE` is not sufficient alone, as you will need a separate IAM policy on the execution role that allows the `lambda:InvokeFunctionUrl` action.
 We'll set up the policy along with